UssashArafat/Zynq_GPIO/README.md

  | 0x07  | Fibonacci Counter  |

- ###### For Johnson counter and Fibonacci counter, all the LEDs needed to be off before starting because these two counters need special initialization conditions.
+ ###### For Johnson counter and Fibonacci counter, all the LEDs need to be off before starting because these two counters need special initialization condition.